AdaMoodz/EDGE-Dual-Wallpaper-Live/README.md

 ## Status

-Version `3.3.1-dual-factory-fix` was built, linted, signature-checked, installed, and exercised on the connected `G426_J1` test HU.
+Version `3.3.3-dual-factory + live` was built, linted, signature-checked, installed, and exercised on the connected `G426_J1` test HU.

 This is an independent experimental project and is not an official Geely application.